AlexeyPichugin/contract/docs/source/index.rst

-.. contract documentation master file, created by sphinx-quickstart on Fri Oct  9 18:05:42 2020.
+.. pycont documentation master file, created by sphinx-quickstart on Fri Oct  9 18:05:42 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to contract's documentation!
+Welcome to pycont's documentation!
 ====================================

 .. toctree::